A tortoise’s eggs are normally buried in the sand or soil for an incubation period of 8-10 weeks.

 Most egg-laying reptiles don’t look after their young, including tortoises.

 After laying her eggs, the female will abandon them to hatch.
-The only care that the mother provides is when preparing her nest for egg-laying.
+The mother only provides care when preparing her nest for egg-laying.
 The female may urinate around the nest to ward off predators.

 Once the baby tortoises hatch, they have to fend for themselves.
 They’re hatched with an embryonic egg sac, providing a source of nutrients for a few days before the hatchlings leave the nest.

 However, not many baby tortoises survive until maturity.
-According to the Journal of Zoo and Wildlife Medicine, only 5 out of every 100 hatchlings survive to adulthood.
+According to the Journal of Zoo and Wildlife Medicine, only 5 out of every 100 hatchlings reach adulthood.

 Do Tortoises Stay With Their Young?